-The south west area of the bog is dominated by bare peat.
-In some areas close to drains and areas where surface water is present in topographical hollows, pioneering riparian and poor fen vegetation communities are establishing.
+The south west are of the bog is dominated by bare peat.
+In some areas close to drains and areas where surface water is present in topograpgical hollows, pioneering riparian and poor fen vegetation communities are establishing.
 In the extreme north and the north west of the south western portion of the bog, well developed mosaics of wet woodland/scrubland can found.
 Some patches of drier woodland/scrubland and acid grassland can be found in higher areas.
-A single silt pond with the associated riparian fringe habitat is present in the southwest section of Kilaranny bog.
+A single silt pond with the associated rip[arian fringe habitat is present in the south west section of Kilaranny bog.